JuanCarcedo/JuanCarcedo/README.md

 README.md
 # Welcome
 Hello!
 Please feel free to check any project you like.
 Please, if, anyhow, you want to propose an update or an improvement, feel free to do so.
-I am learning as much as I can although tips and recommendations are always welcome.
+I am learning as much as I can so tips and recommendations are always welcome.

 ## Python
 [Python Repo](https://github.com/JuanCarcedo/jca-python-projects)